TechhDan/Tracking-Locations-API/Postman/Readme.md

 ---

 ## Tracking Locations Batch
-Use this option to send multiple locations updates at once. _(Limited to 50 locations per request)_
+Use this option to send multiple location updates at once. _(Limited to 50 locations per request)_

-Please, add each location information to the `content.locations` array.
+Please, add each new location information to the `content.locations` array.
 > Each location information can be added in this format:
 ```json
 {